 Capstone Project

-The capstone experience in the Ed.D. in Organizational Learning and Leadership program is the culmination of the academic rigor and practical learning acquired throughout the program.
+The capstone experience in the Ed.D. concentration in Organizational Learning and Leadership is the culmination of the academic rigor and practical learning acquired throughout the program.
 The capstone is designed to showcase the student’s ability to apply theoretical knowledge, empirical research, and innovative thinking to address complex challenges within organizational learning and leadership.
 While the capstone project comes later in the program, the curriculum has been designed carefully to scaffold student work toward the capstone throughout the program.
 It provides an opportunity for students to demonstrate their expertise to make lasting improvements and impact in an organization.
 The capstone includes a three-semester course sequence in which students identify a problem of practice — a complex and/or pervasive problem within the organization in which they work or within another organization’s practice — and, using lessons from past coursework, explore ways to solve it.
 Their research results in a written capstone report that details the organizational challenge, their process and findings, and their decision-making — all of which their capstone committee will review.
 During capstone seminars, students explore best practices for working on large analytic projects, receive personalized guidance and feedback on their efforts from instructors, and learn from their peers as they both give and receive feedback on projects.

 Key aspects of the capstone experience include: